 All questions regarding the Program and any Program Bank should be directed to us, not the Program Banks.
-Current interest rates, which change from time to time, and other information can be obtained by accessing the information on our website.
-The rates shown as in effect from time to time on our website shall control as the rates payable for the applicable period, notwithstanding anything else to the contrary.
+Current interest rates and other information can be obtained by accessing the information on our website.

 Exception for IRA and ERISA Accounts.
 A Program Bank, or we (including any affiliate of ours), may have a fiduciary obligation with respect to your account as covered by a separate agreement such as an investment advisory or trust agreement.
 To the extent such a fiduciary relationship exists and your account is an IRA subject to Section 4975 of the Internal Revenue Code or Title 1 of the Employee Retirement Income Security Act ("ERISA"), such Program Bank or we may be deemed to be a fiduciary with respect to certain cash balances in your account.
 Those cash balances for which we may be deemed a fiduciary, referred to herein as "Identified Cash", may include all the cash in your account, or only the cash, if any, in a particular folio within your account, if such fiduciary activities extend only to that folio.
 Identified Cash may be subject to different terms and conditions which will be provided to you by the entity acting as fiduciary.
 Non-Identified Cash amounts in your account participate in the Program pursuant to the terms of this Exhibit.